fin NLP

 • When smoothing is disabled: 94.38% accuracy (processing 132K tokens in 3 seconds).

-As of 25 Jan 2017, this library scored 96.28% at the Penn Treebank test (0.3% away from being a state of the art tagger).
+As of 25 Jan 2017, this library scored 96.28% at the test (0.3% away from being a ).

-Being written in JavaScript, I think it's safe to say that this is the most accurate JavaScript POS tagger, since the only JS library I know of is pos-js which when I tested on the same treebank it scored 87.8%, though it was faster than my implementation when smoothing is enabled.
+Being written in JavaScript, I think it's safe to say that this is the most accurate JavaScript POS tagger, since the only JS library I know of is which when I tested on the same treebank it scored 87.8%, though it was faster than my implementation when smoothing is enabled.

 However, if performance is what's you're after rather than accuracy, then you have the option to disable smoothing in this library and this will marginally increase performance making this library even faster than pos-js but with far better accuracy (94.38%).